 - Mix all the french toast batter together in a shallow dish so the bread can lay flat.
 "Batter" should be very liquidy.

 - Add the bread to the batter to soak for a few minutes.
 Enough time for the bread to absorb some liquid.
-Place on a pan and cook until golden brown on the underside.
-Carefully flip and cook until the other side is golden brown as well – 5 minutes/side
+If using gluten free bread, the bread will get super soft and that's ok.
+Place in the oiled frying pan and cook until golden brown on the underside.
+Carefully flip and cook until the other side is golden brown (roughly 5 minutes/side).

-- While the french toast is cooking begin to make your cinnamon pecan topping.
+- While the french toast is cooking begin to make your cinnamon sugar topping.
 Add 2 tbsp of coconut oil to a small saucepan over medium heat.

 - Once melted, add the coconut sugar and the coconut milk.
 Whisk together.
 Then bring the mixture to a boil.
 Boil until the mixture has become thicker (2-5 minutes) Make sure to whisk every so often so it doesn’t stick to the pan.
 Once the sauce is thicker, lower the temperature and add the pecans, vanilla and cinnamon.
 Stir to combine.

-- Top french toast with the cinnamon pecan topping, coconut whip (see notes), maple syrup.
+- Top french toast with the cinnamon pecan topping, coconut whip (see notes), and/or maple syrup.